craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Tetrimocal Congregation
 You have spent your life before adventure in [[The Deserts of Tetrimoc]], paying tithe and fealty to He Who Makes the Sun Rise, the Planeborn, the Great Yellow Dragon [[Tetrimoc]].
-Your life has been full of hardship and expectation, but your faith keeps you safe.
+Your life has been full of hardship and expectation, but your faith keeps you safe from the dangers of the desert.

 >[[Kickoff]] is a large mining town, hosting the greatest Durandurm mines in all of Alaturmen, and it's artisans are credited with creating the foundation of Durandurm Archanotech.
 >[[Athenion]] is the defacto capital city of [[Tetrimoc's Blessings]], a lush area to the south of [[The Golden City]] that is heavily patrolled by the [[Golden Claws]]' Gleeming Wyvern Riders.